 • Section 64(3) and Section 68, Participation Act

-• Section 63 Work and Income Implementation Structure Act (SUWI Act), Section 5.24, paragraphs 1 and 3, SUWI Decree & Sections 6.2 and 6.6 SUWI Regulation
+• Section 63 Work and Income Implementation Organisation Structure Act (SUWI Act), Article 5.24, paragraphs 1 and 3, SUWI Decree & Articles 6.2 and 6.6 SUWI Regulation

 • Covenant, Service Agreements (SA) and Technical Agreements and Procedures (TAP)